mehmetgoren/feniks/README.md

     * The Web Application (Javascript/Typescript, Vue3, Quasar).
     * The Persistent RTSP Reader Service For AI (Python).

 * Runs natively on Linux.
-Windows and macOS are not officialy supported.
 * Uses FFmpeg to handle video, audio, snapshot, probing and streaming.
 * Uses Redis as a main NoSql database and massage broker.

-* MongoDB / SQLite is used for AI Events and query databases.
+* MongoDB or SQLite is used for AI Events and query databases.

 * The web application supports more than one user and node server.